redco/goose-parser/README.md

 **Options:**

-* *--debug*="*" - to enable debug mode and see all what happens inside the goose-parser.
+* -e "DEBUG=*" - to enable debug mode and see all what happens inside the goose-parser.
 Reed more about debug [here](https://www.npmjs.com/package/debug).
 * *--rules-file* - to specify rules file.
 Be aware that you need to mount a folder with rules as a volume to the docker container.

 There are two options to run it: